cloudfoundry/uaa-release/docs/uaa.md

 Currently UAA will be using symmetric key encryption if jwt:token:signing-key and jwt:token:verification-key are the same.
 Specifying cc:token_secret will render jwt token keys with the same value.
 * See UAA logs in `/var/vcap/sys/log/uaa.log` in case of any issues.
 * Make sure there is only one UAA service running if there are no logs.
-* `spring_profiles` should specify database type that is used by UAA.